belmoussaoui/Tactics-System/index.md

 | Note           | description                               |
 |----------------|-------------------------------------------|
 |`<Actor:id>`    | Determine the event as an actor for battle.
 The identifier represents that of the actor in the database.
 The image representing the actor is not directly associated with it.
 You must manually display the correct image in the event.                                          |
 |`<Party:id>`    | Determine the event as an actor for battle.
 The identifier represents that of the actor in the party.
-By example, `<party:1>` bond the event with the leader of party.
+By example, `<Party:1>` bond the event with the leader of party.
 You should not manually display the correct image in the event.
 |`<Enemy:id>`    | Determine the event as an enemy for battle.
-|`<Agg:int>`   | An enemy have also an aggro (aggresive) parameter who defines the action area.
+|`<Aggro:int>`   | An enemy have also an aggro (aggresive) parameter who defines the action area.
 By default, this parameter is the same than the move attribute.
 Use this note for determines an action area.
 |`<Name:string>`   | This is the name that will appear in the menu when a unit can activate the event by button.
+|`<Ts-Parameter:Move int>` | Add buff/debuff move for an item/state.

 > All notes in the above table must be indicated in the note section in an event.